To Top

 In general, Christmas-focused marketing like B2B Christmas emails are a tough sell for B2B businesses due to the noise during this time.
 Instead, addressing year-end issues could be a legitimate angle to capture any prospects who have budget to spend or to start setting yourself up for success in the new year.

-5) You Could be Spending Your Time and Money Better
+5) You Could Be Spending Your Time and Money Better

 For B2Bs, it is best to be strategic about where to spend money and effort.
 It would be nonsensical for retail businesses to spend a large chunk of their advertising budget in late summer when their peak season is Christmas shopping season.
 Similarly, if the analysis of your historical sales trends confirms that, like many other B2Bs, Q4 is slow but the new year is peak season, then use the Christmas season to prepare for a Q1 advertising push.